timiscoding/tweet_aquarium/README.md

 You can also do `rake twitter:clear` to delete all previous tweets in the database if you want to start fresh.

+## Bugs

+* sometimes the text overflows the speech bubble
+* the fish don't come back after the first lap if you seed the database with less than 6 tweets